 Would you like a healthy, balanced smoothie that tastes like a dessert?
+Have it instead of a piece of berry cake, chocolate coffee cake, or decadent zebra cake?
 Here is my strawberry banana yogurt smoothie recipe that gives you just that.
 It’s high in protein and vitamins, low in fat, and most carbs come from fresh fruit.
 The best thing is that it’s absolutely delightful.
 My kids love it.
 They say it tastes like melted fruit gelato.
 There is nothing better than starting a day with this healthy and nutritious drink.

 I like to use a lot of strawberries in this smoothie.
 Strawberries are delicious on their own, and the extra berries really make this smoothie shine.
 I use two heaping cups of fresh strawberries per one cup of yogurt and one banana.